 - Document showing current education status for students.

-After returning the information above –application, resume, school document and passport scan may be sent by email- volunteer will be contacted within 2 weeks for an interview.
-References from former participant are important.
+After returning the information above –application, resume, school document and passport scan may be sent by email- volunteer will be contacted within two weeks for an interview.
+References from former participants are important.